stigmee/install/README.md

   - Rust: https://www.rust-lang.org/tools/install
   - cURL: https://curl.se/windows/microsoft.html

+**Still experimental:**
+The Stigmee Python3 build script `$WORKSPACE_STIGMEE/build.py`, through the command line `--install-packages`, can install system packages needed to compile Stigmee.
+You will need sudo and apt-get install for Linux, homebrew for MacOs X ...

 ### Step 4: Checkout your CMake version

 On Debian, Ubuntu you probably have to compile and install by yourself a newer version of CMake needed to compile